 Here are some examples:

-- Lidėrc.
+Lidėrc.
 Believed to be similar to an Incubus - however attacks occur on a more permanent basis.
-It masquerades as a wives deceased husband every night (where it gradually kills the wife by feeding off her grief).
+It masquerades as a wife's deceased husband every night (where it gradually kills the wife by feeding off her grief).

-- The Shock.
-Believed to hamper the efforts of travelers in various parts of England - it can appear in the form of a dog - where it proceeds to terrify individuals (especially late at night).
+The Shock.
+Believed to hamper the efforts of travellers in various parts of England - it can appear in the form of a dog - where it proceeds to terrify individuals (especially late at night).